deepvue-tech/deepvue-aadhaar-offline-ekyc-react-sdk/README.md

 ## Help
-For any queries/feedback, contact us at `help@deepvue.tech`
+For any queries/feedback, contact us at `hello@deepvue.tech`